 President Joe Biden has announced that American troops will leave Afghanistan before 11 September 2021, a day that will mark twenty years since al-Qaeda attacked the United States and drew US forces to Afghanistan.
 Another anniversary is also looming: it will soon be twenty years since President George Bush opened the Guantanamo Bay detention camp to house America’s ‘war on terror’ detainees.
 Afghans were the largest national group to be held there.
 Two, Harun Gul and Mohammed Rahim, both from Nangrahar, remain in indefinite detention.
 Today, AAN launches a special report looking at the fate of Afghans in Guantanamo, as Biden muses on what to do with the camp.
-Its publication is timely, writes the author Kate Clark, given that so much of what was wrong about the renditions to Guantanamo reflect the failings of the US intervention as a whole.US soldiers detain a man in a village in Khost province for questioning over former Taleban in the area.
+Its publication is timely, writes the author Kate Clark, given that so much of what was wrong about the renditions to Guantanamo reflect the failings of the US intervention as a whole.US soldiers detain a man in a village in Khost province in 2004.
+The US detained an unknown number of Afghans.
+It rendered 220 men to Guantanamo, of whom two remain there.
+One of those, Asadullah Harun Gul, successfully petitioned for habeas corpus and should be released next month, if the US government decides not to appeal.
 Photo Robert Nickelsberg/Getty Images, 2004.

 The special report, “Kafka in Cuba, a Follow-Up Report: Afghans Still in Detention Limbo as Biden Decides What to do with Guantanamo”, can be downloaded here.
 It is published as the new Biden administration reviews its policy with the stated “goal and… intention” of closing the camp.